elessarelfstone/pyspark_nyc_taxi/README.md

 HADOOP_HOME=c:\Users\user\projects\pyspark_nyc_taxi\venv\Lib\site-packages\pyspark
 ```

-Also, if you run this on Windows you'll need to download wintools.exe and copy it to %HADOOP_HOME%\bin folder.
-Winutils are different for each Hadoop version hence download the right version from [here](https://github.com/steveloughran/winutils)
+Also, if you run this on Windows you'll need to download _wintools.exe_ and copy it to %HADOOP_HOME%\bin folder.
+Winutils are different for each Hadoop version hence download the right version from [here](https://github.com/steveloughran/winutils).